 Foundations of Meditation

-If you would like to learn how to meditate, Janaki Pierson, the Director of WYC, is offering Foundations of Meditation.
+Janaki Pierson, the Director of WMYC, offers Foundations of Meditation, designed specifically to help participants establish themselves in a regular, daily practice of meditation for maximum benefit.
 This course involves training in the theory and practice of correct meditation.
 Topics include benefits of meditation, application to stress management, posture, the relationship between breath and mind, the power of mantra, the evolution of consciousness, Kundalini Shakti, and the mind and attention.
-Janaki has been teaching meditation for over 35 years here, throughout Connecticut, NY, PA and New England.
+Janaki has been teaching meditation for over 35 years here, throughout Connecticut, NY, PA and New Eng

 $135/$125 if received 10 days in advance

 For all graduates of the Foundations of Meditation, we bring our practice to the next level by fully embracing our true nature.
 Drawing on all wisdom traditions and acknowledgement of our own nature, we bring our shadows to the light.
 We laugh, we practice, we realize, we let go in community.

 Class Fee: $35/$25 each when received 10 days in advance

 Experiences from a Larchmont resident who has been meditating with Janaki for about 2 years:

 "My mind used to be a very crowded place.
 Silence meant I wasn't talking, not that I wasn't thinking.
 And while I didn't see myself as self-centered, it was difficult not to gauge life based on how something impacted me or made me feel.
 That was before meditation.
 It was the me of two years ago.